hwanggu-corgi/mini-projects/learn-typescript/chapter_3/project_restaurant_orders/README.md

 Is third project for Codecademy's course `Learn Typescript`.
 This program builds on top of previous project `Restaurant Recommender` that filters orders instead of restaurants.

-The program uses array methods, functions, and practices writing clean code using `types` and `enums`.
+This program uses array methods, functions, and practices writing clean code using `function types`.

 ## Setup Instruction
 1. Type `tsc index.ts` in terminal to compile code